AstroKriel/GroundwaterSystem/README.md

 # ModellingGroundwaterSystem
-FVM code to study the movement of groundwater through an aquifer system.
+Numerical simulation code to study the movement of groundwater through an aquifer system.